 We learned how to create routes by placing the pipes to connect our equipment.
 In the next tutorial, we will create routes by using the auto-route feature.
-But first, we need to create systems.
+But first, we need to create the systems.

-We to place equipment before we use this feature.
+We need to place equipment before we use this feature.
 We are still using the previous tutorial file.
 Open the MEP tutorial project.
 You can continue using your project file or download this file.

 Contents of this Article

 We will work on Ceiling Plan to put diffusers.
 In your Project Browser, open Views> Mechanical> HVAC> Ceiling Plans> 1 – Ceiling Mech.